seregazhuk/seregazhuk.github.io_old/_posts/2016-03-10-es6-with-babel-and-gulp.md

 ---

-First make sure we have the latest versions of both cli and local version of gulp:
+First, make sure we have the latest versions of both cli and local version of gulp:
 {% highlight python %}
 $ gulp -v
 CLI version 3.9.0